arup-group/elara/README.md

 ### Outputs

 Elara supports and can be selectively configured to output a growing number of outputs.
-The units responsible for each output are referred to as 'handlers'.
-There are four main types of output/handler:
+The units responsible for each output are often referred to as 'handlers', although `elara.factory` describes them more generally as `Tools`.

+There are four main types of handler/tools, arranged into python modules. `elara.factory` refers to these groups as `WorkStations`:

+*Note that users are encouraged to add new tools as they require, such that the velow lists are (i) likely out of date and (ii) not complete.*

-* **Event Based Handlers/Outputs**:
+* **Event Handlers/WorkStation Tools**:
 These are processed by streaming (in order) through all output events from simulation.
   * ``link_vehicle_counts``: Produce link volume counts and volume capacity ratios by time slice.
 Counts **vehicles** entering link (PT vehicles counted once).
   * ``link_passenger_counts``: Produce link passenger counts by time slice.
 Counts **agents** entering link.